TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 22/2 Kings 22.7.md

 ---

-Howbeit there was no reckoning made with them of the money that was delivered into their hand; for they dealt faithfully.
+However there was no accounting made with them of the money that was delivered into their hand; for they dealt faithfully."